 White Plains, NY, Schools with Medical Office Administration Programs

 Medical office administrators must possess both basic and medical-specific supervisory skills and knowledge.
-Training can be found at one New York City community college and two private career schools, which are profiled below.
+Training can be found at a number of institutes in the White Plains area, including one New York City community college and two private career schools, which are profiled below.
 Along with the program summaries, this resource includes a table with at-a-glance school facts.

-- At just over 27 miles, CUNY Queensborough Community College in Queens is the closest to downtown White Plains.
-A member of the City University of New York (CUNY), the school offers two certificate and an associate's degree program for medical office assistants, including a specialized certificate for billers and coders.
+- At about 20 miles, CUNY Queensborough Community College in Queens is the closest to downtown White Plains.
+A member of the City University of New York (CUNY), the school offers two certificate programs and one associate's degree program for medical office assistants, including a specialized certificate for billers and coders.

 - At the Metropolitan Learning Institute in Rego Park, Queens, students can pursue certificate programs in computer technology or medical office assisting.
 The institute is located almost 28 miles from downtown White Plains.

 - The Manhattan School of Computer Technology in Brooklyn, located a little over 35 miles from downtown White Plains, also provides instruction and training for medical office administrators.
 The program culminates in a medical office specialist certificate.

 Comparison of Schools